OA-Bug: An Olfactory-Auditory Augmented Bug Algorithm for Swarm Robots in a Denied Environment: Real-World Experimental Results

 \subsection{Experimental Design}

-To verify the effectiveness of our algorithm, we choose the site with at least one “isolated island” (see section \ref{defs} for definition) so that olfactory and auditory must be used to achieve high coverages.
+To verify the effectiveness of our algorithm, we choose the site with at least one “isolated island” (see Sec.~\ref{defs} for definition) so that olfactory and auditory must be used to achieve high coverages.
 The site is the most complicated one available to us, although robots cannot enter rooms due to doors closure.
-This is justifiable because the rooms are densely packed with furniture that may interfere with the basic wall-following behavior supported by the \texttt{laser\_line\_extraction} package, which is not the core of our experiment; the focus is to test the olfactory and auditory.
+This is justifiable because the rooms are densely packed with furniture that may interfere with the basic wall-following behavior, which is not the core of our experiment; the focus is to test the olfactory and auditory.
 After entering a room, a robot can always leave as long as it follows the wall.
 Thus, if a robot has followed a wall of a room, then it is considered to have covered a room.

-The robots set off from the edge of the site in their initial directions and then search the site under surveillance.
+The robots set off from the boundary of the site in their initial directions and then search the site under surveillance.
 We stop a round of experiments if the site has been thoroughly explored or 20 minutes have passed.